willyogo/yayornay/docs/api/wagmi.md

 ## Chain Configuration

-The application is configured to use Base Mainnet exclusively.
-The chain ID is 8453, and the RPC endpoint is provided by Coinbase Developer Platform.
+The application is configured to use Base Sepolia testnet.
+The chain ID is 84532, and the RPC endpoint uses the public Base Sepolia RPC or can be configured via environment variable.

 ## Connector Configuration